-(4) Use of Program Income
+(4) Application of Program Income

-If the City does not otherwise specify in its regulations or the terms and conditions of the Agreement, or give prior approval for how Program Income is to be used, paragraph (a) of this section must apply.
+If the City does not otherwise specify in its regulations or the terms and conditions of the Agreement, or give prior approval for how Program Income is to be applied, paragraph (a) of this section must apply.
 In specifying alternatives to paragraphs (a) and (b) of this section, the City may distinguish between income earned by the recipient and income earned by subrecipients and between the sources, kinds, or amounts of income.
-When the City authorizes the approaches in paragraphs (b) and (c) of this section, Program Income in excess of any amounts specified must also be deducted from expenditures.
+When the City authorizes the approach in paragraph (b) of this section, Program Income in excess of any amounts specified must also be deducted from expenditures.

-(a) Deduction.
+- (a) Deduction.
 Ordinarily Program Income must be deducted from total allowable costs to determine the net allowable costs on which the City share of costs will be based.
 Program Income must be used for current costs unless the City authorizes otherwise.
-Program Income that the Contractor did not anticipate at the time of the Agreement must be used to reduce the City contribution and other program contributions rather than to increase the funds committed to the project.

-(b) Addition.
-With prior approval of the City, Program Income may be added to the program funded by the Agreement.
-Program Income used to provide contracted services shall be expended prior to requesting Department funds.
-The Program Income must be used for eligible costs and under the conditions of the Agreement.
+Program Income that the Contractor did not anticipate at the time of the Agreement must be used to reduce the City contribution and other program contributions rather than to increase the funds committed to the project. - (b) Addition.
+With prior approval of the City, Program Income may be added only to the program funded by the Agreement, to be used for the purposes and under the conditions of the Agreement, as demonstrated by an increase in the total cost of the program reflected on City approved reimbursement forms.
+Program Income shall be expended prior to requesting Department funds. - (c) In cases where an Agency is the direct recipient of Federal grant funding, and also receives City funding for the same program, should a conflict between these Administrative Requirements and any applicable federal requirement, the federal requirement shall take precedence.